saagie/api-saagie/README.md

 We're using the [Python Semantic Release library](https://python-semantic-release.readthedocs.io/en/latest/) to manage our versioning.

 In order to work properly, you need to follow the  [Emoji Parser commit style](https://python-semantic-release.readthedocs.io/en/latest/configuration.html#major-emoji) when squashing the commits during the merge of the PR to master.
-- Messages with :ambulance:, :lock:, :bug:, :zap:, :goal_net:, :alien:, :wheelchair:, :speech_balloon:, :mag:, :apple:, :penguin:, :checkered_flag:, :robot:, :green_apple: emojis in the commit type will make the release process to bump the patch version
+- Messages with :ambulance:, :lock:, :bug:, :zap:, :goal_net:, :alien:, :wheelchair:, :speech_balloon:, :mag:, :apple:, :penguin:, :checkered_flag:, :robot:, :green_apple: emojis in the commit will make the release process to bump the patch version
-- Messages with :sparkles:, :children_crossing:, :lipstick:, :iphone:, :egg:, :chart_with_upwards_trend: emojis in the commit type will make the release process to bump the minor version
+- Messages with :sparkles:, :children_crossing:, :lipstick:, :iphone:, :egg:, :chart_with_upwards_trend: emojis in the commit will make the release process to bump the minor version
-- Messages including a :boom: emoji in the commit will make the release process to bump the major version
+- Messages with a :boom: emoji in the commit will make the release process to bump the major version